St. John's College High School: Soccer

-Soccer

-In 2007, the St. John's girls' soccer team was ranked #1 in the nation in early September.
-After finishing with two losses for the season, they were ranked #5.
-In 2011 they were ranked #15 in the nation at the end of the season.
+In 2007, the St. John's girls' soccer team was ranked #1 in the United States.

 Baseball

 St. John's varsity baseball team won the 2018 WCAC baseball championship, the fifth consecutive title for the school, and the sixth title since 2010.

 Athletic facilities

 The campus features three multi-sport turf surfaces used for field hockey, football, lacrosse, rugby, soccer and softball.
 Baseball plays at Gibbs Field.
 Gallagher Gymnasium is the home of the basketball, volleyball and wrestling teams.
-The school also has four tennis courts used by the tennis program.
+The school also used to have tennis courts on site but they were removed when Gallagher gym was expanded.